Author Guidelines

 Indonesian Journal of English Education (IJEE)

-1. IJEE (Indonesian Journal of English Education) accepts articles, both research paper and non-research paper on English education and its related issues which have not been published elsewhere.
+- IJEE (Indonesian Journal of English Education) accepts articles, both research papers and non-research papers on English education and its related issues, which have not been published elsewhere.

-4. To be considered for a review, both research and non-research papers should consist of 3500-7000 words excluding abstract references and appendices (if any).
+- To be considered for a review, research and non-research papers should consist of 3500-7000 words excluding abstract references and appendices (if any).

-5. A non-research paper should include: (a) Title; (b) Full name of contributor(s) without titles; affiliation and email address (c) Abstract (150-200 words, both in English and in Bahasa Indonesia); (d) Key Words; (e) Introduction without subheading; (f) body text; and (g) references.
+- A non-research paper should include: (a) Title; (b) Full name of contributor(s) without titles; affiliation and email address (c) Abstract (150-200 words, both in English and Bahasa Indonesia); (d) Key Words; (e) Introduction without subheading; (f) body text; and (g) references.

-6. A Research paper should contain: (a) Title; (b) Full name of contributor(s) without title(s); affiliation and email address (c) Abstract (150- 200 words, both in English and in Bahasa Indonesia); (d) Key words; (e) Introduction without heading, which includes review of related literature and research purpose; (f) Methods; (g) Findings and Discussion of the Findings; (h) Conclusions and Suggestions; (i) References; and (j) Appendix, if any.
+- A Research paper should contain (a) Title; (b) Full name of contributor(s) without title(s); affiliation and email address (c) Abstract (150- 200 words, both in English and in Bahasa Indonesia); (d) Keywords; (e) Introduction without heading, which includes review of related literature and research purpose; (f) Methods; (g) Findings and Discussion of the Findings; (h) Conclusions and Suggestions; (i) References; and (j) Appendix, if any.

-7. Manuscript is to be written in an essay style, The template has been provided in the following page.
+- The manuscript is to be written in an essay style; The template has been provided on the following page.

-Outlines for paper to be published in IJEE
+Outlines for a paper to be published in IJEE

 Author's Name